The application for 2018-19 is open through February 1, 2018.

 "Relevant fields" include public health, medicine, dentistry, veterinary science, nursing, ancillary therapies, librarianship, biomedical science and computer and information science.

 The Application Process

-Applications for the class entering in 2016 will be accepted starting in late August, 2016.
+Applications for the class entering in 2018 will be accepted starting in September, 2017.
 The application is made available online through Johns Hopkins School of Medicine ApplyYourself web site.
 Please note that paper applications are no longer accepted.
-The supporting documents listed below must be received by the SOM admissions office by February 7, 2017, Office of Graduate Student Affairs, Johns Hopkins University School of Medicine, 1830 E. Monument Street, Suite 620, Baltimore, MD 21287.
+The supporting documents listed below must be received by the SOM admissions office by February 7, 2018, Office of Graduate Student Affairs, Johns Hopkins University School of Medicine, 1830 E. Monument Street, Suite 620, Baltimore, MD 21287.
 Applications will not be reviewed until they are complete and we have all supporting letters and documentation.